shadcn/vagrant-drupal/README.md

-vagrant-drupal
+Vagrant for Drupal 7
 ==============

-Vagrant for Drupal development: A clone of https://drupal.org/project/vdd with some tweaks.
+Vagrant for Drupal 7.
+Code taken from https://drupal.org/project/vdd with some tweaks.

 ### Dependencies